pallavi0108/React-js-Sessions/README.md

-# project-one
+# React-js Beginner
-this is a practice project about git-hub.
+this is a practice project about react-js.